EternalllZM/rtd-codz/docs/source/rules.rst

 - **Content goes in #zombies-streams.**

-Please ensure that your zombies related streams and videos go into this channel and do not creep into other channels not related to that specific content.
+Please ensure that your zombies related streams and videos go into this channel and does not leak into other channels.

 Rule 2 - No NSFW or Disruptive Content